22 Online Safety For Family Tips & Best Practices

 Talk to the elderly adults in your lives about online scams that prey on people who don’t know better.
 These scams could include:

-- Scammers pretending to be authorities from the IRS or another government agency claiming that the target owes them money.
+- Scammers pretending to be authorities from the IRS or another government agency claim that the target owes them money.

 - Fake login pages that scammers use to steal usernames and passwords.